anihakutin/LazySliderWithBarcodeScanner/README.md

 The slider is designed to load images from a folder as long as its numbered sequentially starting at one and a prompt on load sets the amount  of slides to load.
 **Barcode card scanner**
-The barcode scanner is basically a key press listener which reads barcode inputs and displays a message accordingly when triggered by the barcode return character any questions feel free to email me at hbrody@hudsonend.com
+The barcode scanner is basically a key press listener which reads barcode inputs and displays a message accordingly when triggered by the barcode return character any questions feel free to email me at hbrody@hudsonend.com.
+**Read the story behind this project: https://medium.com/@4hbrody/forced-creativity-writing-code-for-limited-hardware-8d5e9c596db3**